Laragear/PermissionsDemo/README.md

 }
 ```

-### Checking Roles
+## Checking Roles

-Most of the time you will be checking Permissions directly instead of Roles, but some rare occasions you will need to do the latter, for example, to grant all-access to a given role.
+Most of the time you will be checking Permissions directly instead of Roles, but you may find yourself in some rare occasions where you will need to do the latter, for example, to grant all-access to a given role.
 In these scenarios, use the `role()` method with `isGranted()` and `isDenied()` methods.

 For example, if the User has the role of `manager`, it will be able to view the administration dashboard.